What is Amazon listing optimization?

 5. Conversion rate

 As your conversion rate improves, so will your rank.
 Conversion rate refers to the percentage of product views that convert to sales.
-Copywriting plays an important role in convincing customers to take action.

 6. Off-site sales

 Amazon loves it when you drive outside traffic to your Amazon product listing.
 Sales generated from outside traffic outweighs sales resulting from Amazon Sponsored Ads.
+This means investing in online advertising outside of Amazon, such as social media ads or affiliate marketing.

 7. Organic sales